Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_drunk_sober_time                        180     // Time in seconds for the drunk to remember their role ttt_drunk_innocent_chance                   0.7     // Chance that the drunk will become an innocent when remembering their role

+// Old Man
+ttt_oldman_drain_health_to                  0       // The amount of health to drain the old man down to.
+Set to 0 to disable

 // Killer
 ttt_killer_knife_enabled                    1       // Whether the killer knife is enabled
 ttt_killer_crowbar_enabled                  1       // Whether the killer throwable crowbar is enabled